 Here are the specific directions for each method:

 The amount of time it takes depends on the water content of the tomatoes, the thickness of the slices, and how well the air is able to circulate around them.
-When done, the tomatoes should be flexible, like a raisin from a fresh bag; not brittle.
-Most describe them as leathery with a deep red color, without free water or a tacky feeling.
+The USDA says it typically takes 6 to 12 hours.
+When done, the tomatoes should be in the range of "leathery" to "brittle".
+I would go more toward the brittle end of the spectrum as removing more water will reduce the potential for spoilage.
+Ball and USDA describe them as being done with they are at least to the stage of leathery with a deep red color, without free water or a tacky feeling.

 Let the tomatoes cool to room temperature (about 20 to 30 minutes), then fill the bags.
 Don't overfill the bags, leave a little room for expansion.
 Do try to avoid leaving any air pockets!
 A vacuum bag is shown at left, but you can use ziploc (or similar) bags, shown below.
 But be sure to squeeze out the extra air (below left is before, below right is after squeezing out the excess air).